MotorSport New Zealand: History

 MotorSport New Zealand was initially inaugurated in October 1947 as the Association of New Zealand Car Clubs.
 Incorporation was achieved in November 1950 and in 1967, with a membership of 58 clubs, the name was changed to Motorsport Association of New Zealand Inc.

 In 1996, the name was changed to its present title.
 Membership of the organisation has continued to expand since with now around 100 member clubs holding membership.

 New Zealand Grand Prix

 MotorSport New Zealand is one of only two ASN's permitted the official use of "Grand Prix" outside of Formula 1.
 The New Zealand Grand Prix was first held in 1950 at the Ohakea Circuit.
 The winners include international stars such as Stirling Moss, Jack Brabham, John Surtees, Graham Hill, Jackie Stewart, Keke Rosberg, Lance Stroll and Lando Norris.
-Homegrown heroes Bruce McLaren, Chris Amon, Ken Smith, Craig Baird, Greg Murphy, Mitch Evans, Earl Bamber and Nick Cassidy have also won the prestigious race.
+Homegrown heroes Bruce McLaren, Chris Amon, Ken Smith, Craig Baird, Greg Murphy, Mitch Evans, Earl Bamber, Nick Cassidy and Liam Lawson have also won the prestigious race.